KeikeiSo/LogY/README.md

 We welcome contributions to improve the KinesioLog[Y] website.
 This website is mainly developed and maintained by Noshin & Kaifan
 ## Acknowledgments

-- Thanks to KinesioLog[Y] and their cofunder for their support.
+- Thanks to KinesioLog[Y] and their cofunders for their support.